YinJC/uk-tex-faq/FAQ-footnpp.md

----
-layout: page
-title: Footnotes numbered ''per page''
+# Footnotes numbered ''per page''
----

 The obvious solution is to make the footnote number reset whenever the page number is stepped, using the